brikis98/yevgeniy-brikman-homepage/_posts/2021-05-10-the-moon-is-a-harsh-mistress.md

 - It's interesting to see a group of people plotting a revolution, creating secret cells, overthrowing a government, working to establish a new state, and trying to earn recognition from other states.
 None of it feels particularly realistic, but it does make for entertaining reading.

-- Lots of exploration of ideas that feel futuristic today, and must have seen much more so when this book came out in the 60s, including: line marriage, a form of polygamy where families can choose to "opt in" new husbands and wives, growing families larger and larger over time; a self-aware artificial intelligence named Mike (short for Mycroft Holmes); throwing rocks from space using an electromagnetic catapult as a weapon; Rational Anarchists, whose beliefs are best explained via a direct quote: "In terms of morals there is no such thing as a 'state'.
+- Lots of exploration of ideas that feel futuristic today, and must have seen much more so when this book came out in the 60s, including:

+    - Line marriage, a form of polygamy where families can choose to "opt in" new husbands and wives, growing families larger and larger over time.
+    - A self-aware artificial intelligence named Mike (short for Mycroft Holmes).
+    - Throwing rocks from space using an electromagnetic catapult as a weapon.
+    - Rational Anarchists, whose beliefs are best explained via a direct quote: "In terms of morals there is no such thing as a 'state'.
 Just men.
 Individuals.
 Each responsible for his own acts.
 I am free, no matter what rules surround me.
 If I find them tolerable, I tolerate them; if I find them too obnoxious, I break them.
 I am free, because I know that I alone am morally responsible for everything that I do."

 - A few interesting characters, especially Manuel, the Professor, and Mike.